 Anyway, this is not really the story I’m trying to tell here, but it’s important, because getting the custom software onto much cheaper infrastructure was really important to what happened next: America Achieves span off Raise The Bar, essentially selling it to Learning Heroes, a separate org with very similar goals but much different approaches.
 Raise The Bar’s approach was to create quizzes that would help parents know how their kids were doing relative to grade level.
 If you ask parents how well their kids are doing in school, about 80% will say their kids are doing better than average.
 Of course, that’s impossible; and in fact more than half are actually behind grade level.
 So they’re not getting good information from their schools about how their kids are doing, unfortunately.
 The quizzes were designed to match grade-level standards, so a kid that did well on them was probably at grade level or better.
 A kid that did poorly could probably use additional help.

-#2 of course is the trick.
-Everywhere else I’d been we had really strong membership programs, including some basic level of “free membership,” although only at Environmental Defense Fund (EDF) did we call it that.
-Everywhere else we just called it email marketing.
+Number 2, of course, is the trick.
+Everywhere else I’d been we had really strong membership programs, including some basic level of free or in-kind membership, like a subscription to an “insider’s” newsletter, for example, or free programs for young professionals.
+Or participation in the online advocacy program.
+Only at Environmental Defense Fund (EDF) did we call it “free membership” … Everywhere else we just called it email marketing.
 There were all the members, and they were probably signed up for email, and then all the other people who weren’t members who were also signed up.
 At EDF, we launched it all with the very first growth of the Internet–when we started an email list and a website (with email signup forms), our constituency thought it was fantastic, because of the potential for saving paper.
 We had 75K people on the email list in a year, in 1996.
 And we sent them a weekly email brief with links to about seven stories, almost all of them from 25 years of newsletters, scientific reports, and economic and political analyses that we’d digitized in order to launch the website with lots of content.
 But we also kept the newsletter going, writing about a dozen new stories each month, and we sent that out by email as well.

 At both these places, as well as the New York Public Library and Brooklyn Museum (the other places I’d mainly worked before going to Learning Heroes), there was a large digital audience, grown mainly because those places had been around for a long time and had existing audiences that were converting over to email-, web-, and social media-based communications.
 What would we do at a startup that had no audience?